-Beautiful Earth is a unique education experience for people of all ages that combines live music, a multi-media presentation of NASA visualizations, NASA scientist and Native American perspectives of the Earth and its cryosphere, and hands-on workshops at partner museums across the U.S.
+Beautiful Earth is a unique education experience for people of all ages that combines live music, a multi-media presentation of NASA visualizations, NASA scientist and Native American perspectives of the Earth and its cryosphere, hands-on workshops, and educator development programs at partner museums across the U.S.

 Beautiful Earth - Experiencing and Learning Science in a New and Engaging Way, was a grant (2011-2015) awarded through NASA’s Science Mission Directorate’s Education and Public Outreach for Earth and Space Science (EPOESS) program.
 Beautiful Earth fostered a new approach to teaching by combining live music and NASA data visualizations (Kenji Williams BELLA GAIA) and Earth science with NASA scientist and indigenous science perspectives, and hands-on workshops for K-12 students at science centers.
 Inspired by the “Overview Effect,” described by many astronauts who were awestruck by seeing the Earth from space and their realization of the profound interconnectedness of Earth’s life systems, Beautiful Earth leveraged the power of multimedia performance to serve as a springboard to engage K-12 students in hands-on Earth science and Native wisdom workshops.
 The program also included workshops for educators to access NASA satellite data.